MRLmic/LemonadeStand/README.md

 This project was completed as part of an interview process.
 I wanted to utilize up-to-date React hooks and .NET Core.

-*Formally hosted on Azure, this project has been taken down.
+*Formerly hosted on Azure, this project has been taken down.

 ## UI Requirements
 In addition to the below specifications, it was also requested that I reproduce a provided UI mock-up.